dzklip/RubberDucky/README.md

 * Therefore the presence of a Request in the Ledger is not enough to allow it to be processed.
 * A Deposed Leader may rejoin the group and follow the New Leader while having invalid entries in its Ledger.
 * Followers of a Deposed Leader may also have invalid entries in their Ledgers.
-* The Distinguished Leader must be in communication with at least half of the other Servers.
+* The Distinguished Leader must be in communication with at least half of the other Nodes.

-And we make an observation: If two Sets each contain a majority (*more* than half) of the Servers, then there will be at least one Server that is in both Sets.
-Since a new Leader cannot be Distinguished unless it is in communication with at least half of the other Servers, it follows that together they form a group containing a majority of the Servers.
-Therefore any fact known to a majority of the Servers will be known by at least one Server in communication with the Distinguished Leader (or known to the Distinguished Leader itself, of course).
-We choose not to let Servers forget any important facts.
+And we make an observation: If two Sets each contain a majority (*more* than half) of the Nodes, then there will be at least one Node that is in both Sets.
+Since a new Leader cannot be Distinguished unless it is in communication with at least half of the other Nodes, it follows that together they form a group containing a majority of the Nodes.
+Therefore any fact known to a majority of the Nodes will be known by at least one Node in communication with the Distinguished Leader (or known to the Distinguished Leader itself, of course).
+We choose not to let Nodes forget any important facts.
 These specifically include valid entries in the Ledger.

 ### Requirement:
-* The Implementor must guarantee that certain facts (such as valid entries in the Ledger) are persistent even if the Server holding them crashes or power-cycles or whatever and recovers.
+* The Implementor must guarantee that certain facts (such as valid entries in the Ledger) are persistent even if the Node holding them crashes or power-cycles or whatever and recovers.

 ### Invariant:
-* any Ledger Entries that are known to a majority of the Servers will always be known to some Server within the majority of available Servers which includes the Distinguished Leader.
+* any Ledger Entries that are some point in time known to a majority of the Nodes will thereafter *always* be known to some Node within the majority of available Nodes which includes the Distinguished Leader.

 ### Requirement:
-* There *MUST* be a known number of Servers and the complete list of Servers must be known to every Server.
+* There *MUST* be a known number of Nodes and the complete list of Nodes must be known to every Node.

 Or it is impossible to known if we have a majority.

 ## About Processing Requests:
-* Any valid Requests in the Ledger which are *KNOWN* to be *known* to a majority of the Servers may safely be processed in the specified order.
-Once they are known by a majority, we can guarantee that they will always be known by some Server in any future majority.
+* Any valid Requests in the Ledger which are *KNOWN* to be *known* to a majority of the Nodes may safely be given to Servers to be processed in the specified order.
+Once they are known by a majority, we can guarantee that they will always be known by some Node in any future majority.

-And we Choose (or have already chosen by implication): valid Ledger entries always flow from the Distinguished Leader to followers and never in the other direction.
+We Choose (or have already chosen by implication): valid Ledger entries always flow from the Distinguished Leader to followers and never in the other direction.

 ### Invariant:
-* The New Distinguished Leader in any majority *SHALL BE* the Server with the most complete Ledger.
+* The New Distinguished Leader in any majority *SHALL BE* the Node with the Most Complete Ledger.

 But we have not precisely defined "Most Complete Ledger" yet, since we know there are circumstances in which Ledger entries may be invalid: a Deposed Distinguished Leader and its followers may not yet realize that the Distinguished Leader has been deposed.
 We do know that such invalid entries will always be the most recent entries made by the previous leader.
 In fact, if we require such invalid entries to be purged before new entries are added, then they will always be the most recent entries of the most recent previous leader.

 Because there is only one valid Distinguished Leader at any time, they form an ordered list and therefore it is possible to number the Distinguished Leaders.
 It is also obviously possible to number the Requests they have added into the Ledger.
-This means that a description of what should be in the Ledger can be reduced to a set of pairs of numbers, Distinguished Leader number, and the number of that Distinguished Leader's last valid entry.
+This means that a description of what should be in the Ledger can be reduced to a set of pairs of numbers: Distinguished Leader number and the number of that Distinguished Leader's last valid entry.

-### Requirement:
+### Definition:
-* The Valid Ledger shall be a numbered list of Distinguished Leaders, and for each Leader a numbered list of their valid entries.
+* The Ledger shall be a numbered list of Distinguished Leaders, and for each Leader a numbered list of their valid entries.

 ### Subtlety alert
 * Do remember that valid entries includes all processed entries possibly followed by some unprocessed entries.
 The definition of valid is not "has been processed" or "can now be processed" even though it is true that every entry which has been processed must also be valid.
 The definition of "valid entry in the Ledger" is exactly "known to the current Distinguished Leader".
 This should be unsurprising since obviously no known-to-be-invalid entries were ever made in the Ledger.

-### Invariant:
+### Requirement:
 * before a follower accepts any new entry from a Distinguished Leader, it shall have purged all invalid entries from the most recent Distinguished Leader from which it had accepted entries AND it shall have accepted all previous valid entries which it had not yet accepted.

-This means that any follower holding entries from any Distinguished Leader must have all and only valid records for all previous leaders.
+This means that any follower holding entries any from some Distinguished Leader must have all and only valid entries for all previous leaders.

 ### Invariant:
-* The "Most Complete Ledger" is always the ledger with the most recent Distinguished Leader and for that leader the one with the most entries.
+* The "Most Complete Ledger" is always the ledger with entries from the most recent Distinguished Leader and for that leader the one with the most entries.

+It follows that the current Distinguished Leader always has the Most Complete Ledger.

+What does it mean to be "in communication" with another Node?

+### Definition:
+* a Node is "unresponsive" when it fails to respond to an RPC from another Node within a time period considered Reasonable and Customary.

+The Implementor defines "Reasonable and Customary" or allows the Customer to configure appropriate values.
+These values have no effect upon the guarantees made by Rubber Ducky but rather affect system behavior in the real world and should be tuned so as to provide an appropriate level of responsiveness to serious network partitions without causing thrashing due to minor communication delays.